hellosa/simple-healthcheck-http-server/README.md

 HAProxy can be use to proxy for TCP and HTTP-based applications.
 But when we use it to proxy the TCP request, how can we perform the health-check?
 May this tool can help u.

-This tool is based on SimpleHTTPServer, "HEAD http://localhost:8000/healthcheck_6379" will examine the port 6379, when it is alive, return 200.
+This tool is based on BaseHTTPServer, "HEAD http://localhost:8000/healthcheck_6379" will examine the port 6379, when it is alive, return 200.
 Otherwise, return 503.

 ### HAProxy Config: